 Strategies to handle the 5G rollout

-The September 27, 2018 release of FCC-18-133A1: Accelerating Wireless Broadband Deployment by Removing Barriers to Infrastructure Investment will have significant impacts to utilities of all sizes over the next few years.
-Nationwide cellular companies and other users of 5G broadcast services are currently exploring options to place their “Small Wireless Facilities” on existing utility structures via Joint Use applications.
+The September 27, 2018 release of FCC-18-133A1: Accelerating Wireless Broadband Deployment by Removing Barriers to Infrastructure Investment is impacting utilities of all sizes.
+Nationwide cellular companies and other users of 5G broadcast services are currently submitting applications to place their “Small Wireless Facilities” on existing utility structures via Joint Use applications.

 How can utilities position themselves to respond to an onslaught of applications?

 It is advantageous for utilities to take a proactive approach to engaging with applicants for small cell wireless joint use.
 One of the most compelling reasons: it’s likely that the first 10 percent of locations requested for joint use will be on the easiest poles for the applicant.
 The remaining 90 percent will increase in difficulty and costs, for both the utility and for the applicant.
 As opposed to the 3G and 4G cellular rollout, there are approximately 10 times the number of installations required to make the 5G system work.
 The sheer volume of locations required means that any and all locations are being considered in order to meet the density and spacing requirements for the 5G rollout.